 The Dirty Girl Mud Run, a women-only 5K, promises plenty of pink and lots of PMS or “pretty messy stuff.”
 Schlachter says no matter your running background, 5Ks “are a good gateway to see if you like the race style, without committing yourself to three or four hours of torture.”
-At any of the more than 40 Dirty Girl events in the country, runners are untimed and encouraged to only complete the obstacles they’re comfortable with.
-So grab a team of ladies and tackle tubes and tunnels, slides and ladders and mazes and nets on your way to the finish line, where you’ll receive a custom Dirty Girl jewelry charm.
-The race series has raised $250,000 for Bright Pink, a national charity dedicated to the prevention and early detection and breast and ovarian cancer in women.
-Even better, Dirty Girl also reserves 300 free entries per race for cancer survivors.
+At any of the nearly 20 Dirty Girl events in the country, runners are untimed and encouraged to only complete the obstacles they’re comfortable with.
+So grab a team of ladies and tackle tubes and tunnels, slides and ladders and mazes and nets on your way to the finish line, where you’ll receive a Dirty Girl finisher medal.
+This year alone, the race series has raised $150,000 for Bright Pink, a national charity dedicated to the prevention and early detection and breast and ovarian cancer in women.
+Even better, Dirty Girl has given out 3,500 free entries to cancer survivors.

 3. Muddy Buddy Adventure Series